Mark-Reilly-Checkout/React-Flask-Project/README.md

 ### Frontend
 `cd frontend`
-### `npm start`
+`npm start`

 ### Backend
 `cd backend`
-### `flask run`
+`flask run`

-Your React application should now be running on http://localhost:3000 and communicating with the Flask backend on http://localhost:5000
+The React application should now be running on http://localhost:3000 and communicating with the Flask backend on http://localhost:5000
 This setup provides a basic integration between React and Flask.